PET HEALTH

 What Is Osteoarthritis in Cats?

-Osteoarthritis is a degenerative joint disease that affects the cartilage — the smooth, flexible tissue that covers the ends of bones in a joint.4 As the cartilage breaks down, the bones may rub against each other.
-This bone-to-bone friction can cause pain, stiffness, and inflammation.
+Osteoarthritis is a degenerative joint disease that affects cartilage — the smooth, flexible tissue that covers the ends of bones in a joint.
+As the cartilage breaks down, the bones may rub against each other.
+This bone-to-bone friction can cause chronic pain, stiffness, and inflammation.4

-OA most commonly affects the feet, hips, knees, and spine in older cats.
+OA most commonly affects the ankles, elbows, hips, knees, and shoulders in older cats.
 But keep in mind that OA can develop at any age, especially if there’s been a previous injury or trauma to the joint.4

 How Do I Know My Cat Has Osteoarthritis and Needs Solensia?